bartche/simple-notes/README.md

 # Simple Notes

-A simple, self-hosted, and encrypted note-taking web app.
-Built with Node.js, it provides a clean and modern interface to keep your thoughts and files secure.
+A simple, secure, and real-time note-taking web application.
+Built with Node.js, Simple Notes allows you to store your thoughts and files with encryption, all through a clean and modern web interface.

 -----

 ## About The Project

-Simple Notes is a web-based application built with Node.js and Express that allows you to securely save your notes and files.
-With a focus on simplicity and privacy, all your data is encrypted, giving you full control and peace of mind.
-The interface is designed to be minimal and intuitive, allowing you to focus on what matters most: your notes.
+Simple Notes was created to be a straightforward, self-hosted solution for taking notes securely.
+The main goal is to provide a minimalist user experience without sacrificing essential features like security and real-time collaboration.
+Your notes and files are encrypted, ensuring that you are the only one who can access your data.

+* All updates happen in real-time thanks to WebSockets, meaning if you have the app open on two different devices, your changes will be reflected on both instantly.

-Whether you need to jot down a quick thought, write a detailed note with formatted text, or securely store a sensitive file, Simple Notes is the perfect tool for the job.
+* Whether you need to jot down a quick thought, write a detailed note with formatted text, or securely store a sensitive file, Simple Notes is the perfect tool for the job.

 -----

 ## ✨ Features

-  * 🔐 **Encrypted Storage**: All your notes and attachments are encrypted before being saved, ensuring your data remains private.
+  * 🔐 **Secure Storage**: All your notes and attachments are encrypted before being saved, ensuring your data remains private.
+  * 🔃 **Real-time Updates**: Using WebSockets, your notes are updated across all sessions instantly.
+No need to refresh the page.
   * 💻 **Clean and Modern UI**: A beautiful and simple interface that gets out of your way.
   * 🎨 **Light & Dark Themes**: Switch between light and dark mode for your viewing comfort.
   * 📎 **File Attachments**: Securely attach any file to your notes.
-  * ✍️ **Markdown Syntax Helper**: A quick guide for formatting your text with headers, bold, italics, strikethrough, and code blocks.
+  * ✍️ **Markdown Syntax Helper**: A quick guide for formatting your text with headers, bold, italics, strikethrough, checkboxes, lists, urls and code blocks.
   * 📝 **Full Note Management**: Easily create, edit, and delete your notes.
   * 🚀 **Self-Hosted**: You have full control over your data on your own server.